sowcow/blog/content/posts/casablanca.md

 Anyway, I lost interest in trying brands or anything at all.
 What got my attention is that the effect required conscious recognition/interpretation.
 So my own sample suggests that recognition at a conscious level is a requirement for virtuous advertisement or propaganda.

+From this perspective I should interpret Casablanca as a long road out of the bar by Rick.